zengbing15/lumos_doc/docs/introduction/workflow.md

    For more information, see <a href="../preparation/setupsystem">Set Up the Development Environment</a>.</p>

-3. <p>Install and start the CKB node.

-   For more information, see <a href="../preparation/installckb">Install a CKB Node</a>.</p>

 4. <p>Create CKB accounts for the development and testing.

    For more information, see <a href="../preparation/createaccount">Create Accounts</a>.</p>

 5. <p>Initialize a project and add Lumos packages as dependencies to the project.

-   For more information about how to add Lumos packages to a project, see <a href="../tutorials/installlumos">Install Lumos Packages</a>.</p>
+   For more information about how to add Lumos packages to a project, see <a href="../guides/installlumos">Install Lumos Packages</a>.</p>

 6. <p>Establish the connection with the CKB network by the setup of the config manager and the Lumos indexer.

-   For more information about how to set up the config manager, see <a href="../tutorials/config">Set Up the Config Manger</a>.
+   For more information about how to set up the config manager, see <a href="../guides/config">Set Up the Config Manger</a>.

-   For more information about how to set up the Lumos indexer, see <a href="../tutorials/indexer">Set Up the Lumos Indexer</a>.</p>
+   For more information about how to set up the Lumos indexer, see <a href="../guides/indexer">Set Up the Lumos Indexer</a>.</p>

 7. <p>Program the DApp functions by using Lumos to deal with user queries and transaction requests.